RodrigoN01/sprint-1-workshop/README.md

 On the GitHub work flow we follow some basic steps:

 - First create a remote repository on Github website
-- On your local project directory, you initialize a git folder with the command `git ini`
+- On your local project directory, you initialize a git folder with the command `git init`
 - Add the files to your local repo to start the project with the command `git add . `
 - Commit the first changes with a readable and instructive message using: ```git commit -m '<message>'
 - Add a remote repository by using `git remote add origin https://...`